palewire/first-python-notebook/docs/value_counts/index.rst

 Like so much in computer programming, the answer is simply, "because the people who created the library said so."
 It's important to learn that all open-source programming tools are made by humans, and humans have their quirks.
 Over time you'll see pandas has more than a few.

-As a beginner, you should just accept the oddities and roll with it.
-As you get more advanced, if there's something about the system you think could be improved you should consider `contributing <https://pandas.pydata.org/pandas-docs/stable/development/contributing.html>`_ to the Python code that operates the library you'd like to improve.
+As a beginner, you should just accept the oddities and keep moving.
+As you get more advanced, if there's something about the system you think could be improved you should consider `contributing <https://pandas.pydata.org/pandas-docs/stable/development/contributing.html>`_ to the Python code that operates the library.